mgunawan92/Flask_Learning_Journal/README.md

 * Learning Summary
 * Resources to remember

-Results are stored in local database file using Peewee ORM and displayed in blog style website.
+Additions are stored in local database file using Peewee ORM and displayed in blog style website.